What Is NCCD?

 The 4 Quality Pillars of NCCD

-Every NCCD record needs to cover four areas.
-They are not optional extras — all four must be represented before a student's adjustment level can be confidently supported.
+Every NCCD record needs to cover four areas before a student's adjustment level can be confidently supported.

 Need

-Evidence that the student's educational needs have been identified — including the functional impact of their disability on learning.
+Why the student requires support: the functional impact of their disability on learning.

 10-WEEK EVIDENCE WINDOW

-The common failure point is treating the 10-week window as something to fill in at the end of the year.
-Evidence that is back-filled is weaker, harder to substantiate, and more vulnerable under review.
-The strongest schools build the record week by week as support actually happens.
+The common failure point is treating the window as something to fill in at the end of the year.
+The strongest schools build the record week by week, as support actually happens.

-Once a school has established that a student meets NCCD inclusion criteria, it must determine the level of adjustment being provided.
-There are four levels, ranging from class-wide differentiation through to highly individualised, pervasive support.
+Once a school has established that a student meets NCCD inclusion criteria, it must determine the level of adjustment being provided: one of four, ranging from class-wide differentiation through to highly individualised, pervasive support.

 High-quality teaching strategies that are adjusted for the whole class, including students with disability, as part of good teaching practice.